 Where to stay in Shin-Osaka

 - Luxury: Courtyard by Marriott Shin-Osaka station.
 This luxury hotel is next to the shinkansen terminal.
 The rooms are modern and comfortable, there’s an on-site teppanyaki restaurant on the 19th floor where you can enjoy great views and the staff is friendly!
+Click here to check the reviews, photos and availability.

 - Mid-range: Remm Shin-Osaka.
 This mid-range hotel offers modern and spacious rooms at affordable prices.
 The breakfast is great and the staff is helpful.
 Again, it’s very convenient if you need easy access to the shinkansen.
+Click here to check the reviews, photos and availability.

 - Budget: Y’s Hotel Shin-Osaka.
 It’s a nice, modern budget hotel in Shin-Osaka.
 The hotel features a public bath, it’s very clean and the staff is friendly and helpful.
 The rooms are not spacious but they’re comfortable.
+Click here to check the reviews, photos and availability.

 - Find all the Shin-Osaka hotels